shockey/xml-but-prettier/README.md

 ```

 #### Options
-- `indentor`: a custom string to divide lines by
+- `indentor`: a custom string to use for indenting things
 - `textNodesOnSameLine`: compresses text nodes onto the same line as their containing tags

 ## License